JustSage/project-management/README.md

 ## General info
 The given website by the end of the course will provide a platform for travelers to find their perfect resort location and book a trip using our services.
+The server side based on two parts which serving us in production and development environments respectively.
+The server side includes root file (Called app.js) in both enviroments. the app.js file forked to routers to make our code much modular and simplier, the division to routers based on the idea that each functionality has it's own router which handles the http request and respondes in the server.
+The frontend based on React.js. when new version is done, npm run build command run to make shrinked static version of the frontend code which helps to deploy the website to Heroku via one and only port.

 ## Status
 Project is: _in progress_.